 Leto did not catch the latent meaning in his words “you will soon be busy?
 Hendrik, tell me one day that you are not busy.
 You should take a vacation.”
 Was that a threat?…no, only an ignorant statement from someone too soft to survive this world.

-Leto was not done “and furthermore…I don’t think that the affini are as bad as claimed.
+The Terran official was not done “and furthermore…I don’t think that the affini are as bad as claimed.
 I have done some digging and I don’t think they are any, if at all worse than the accord.”
 Hendrik felt a bit surprised, Leto had always struck him as a very sheltered person from Terra’s upper class.
-Perhaps there was more here than he had assumed…perhaps he could convince Leto to fall in line after today.
+Perhaps there was more here than he had assumed…perhaps he could convince Leto to fall in line after what would happen today.

 Best to see where Leto was going with this “my intel suggests much the same, what are you getting at?”
-Leto looked around cautiously, and Hendrik leaned a bit in.
+Leto looked around cautiously, and Hendrik leaned in.

-Leto’s eyes looked a bit more determined, but in a gentle way “the longer we stay here the higher the risk, we both know that Centhia could erupt into war at any moment…” Leto’s hand reached for Hendrik’s own, His voice was warm “so perhaps we should get out of here while we can.
+Leto’s eyes took on a determined energy, but in a gentle way “the longer we stay here the higher the risk, we both know that Centhia could erupt into war at any moment…” Leto’s hand reached for Hendrik’s own, His voice was warm “so perhaps we should get out of here while we can.
 I have managed to secure us a fast ship.
 If we make it to affini controlled space we can explain our situation, I’m sure they will be welcoming.
 At least more than what is about to happen here.”
 Hendrik pulled his hand back, was Leto insane?!

 Was this a trap? was Leto trying to get him killed?!
 “You think I would abandon everything I have worked for?
 Put my fate in the hands of aliens or anyone else for that matter?!”
-Leto recoiled a bit, good.
+Leto recoiled, good.

 Leto looked despondent “Hendrik, the accord will fall.
 Staying here is only going to get you killed…I don’t want that to happen.”
 The fool, Hendrik felt frustrated, this had been a massive waste of time.

-He sighed and snapped his fingers “Leto, the accord will fall but neither will Centhia and neither will I. I will secure this planet and this sector, then I will build a new future free from Terra’s corruption and incompetence.
+He sighed and snapped his fingers “Leto, the accord will fall but neither will Centhia nor I. I will secure this planet and this sector, then I will build a new future free from Terra’s corruption and incompetence.
 You will have the pleasure of watching that from the inside of a prison cell until I deem it productive to free you.
 Guards!”
-4 guards walked briskly out from the kitchen where they had been positioned, Leto was in complete shock.
+Four guards walked briskly out from the kitchen where they had been positioned, Leto was in complete shock.